 Travel companies, for example, demonstrate a creative use of VR technology by offering users an ‘immersive’ experience into their tours.

 LiveNation, an online events promoter and ticket hub, similarly used VR apps to allow users to stream concerts through their headsets, giving them a sneak peek into the action and creating an urgency for purchase that is far more emotional and subtle than the simple words-and-graphics combination that most ads offer.

 One of the best ways to retain talent, according to a Gallup poll of ‘disengaged’ workers in companies and organisations today, is to invest in and actively support employee ‘L&D’ (learning and development) initiatives.

-At the same time, 73% of all workers today who are 50 and over say that one of the most significant issues they face with online courses for workplace training is the amount of time it takes to learn to navigate their way around the software or platform.
+At the same time, 73% of all workers today aged 50 years and over say that one of the biggest issues they face with online courses for workplace training is the amount of time it takes to actually learn to navigate their way around the software or platform.